jaxwong/tp/docs/DeveloperGuide.md

 The `UniqueEventList` maintains the internal observable list that JavaFx uses to update the UI automatically

 Step 8.
-After successful addition, a CommandResult is returend with a success message: "New Event added:[formatted event details]".
+After successful addition, a CommandResult is returned with a success message: "New Event added:[formatted event details]".
 The UI automatically reflects the new event in the event list panel.